tc3t/benchmarks/map/mapPerformanceComparison.md

 Compilers and tools used:
 * Examples 1-3: code was compiled with MSVC2015 update 3 for x86 (32-bit), boost 1.61.0
-* Example 4: code was compiled with MSVC 2022.9 for amd64, boost version 1.81
+* Example 4: documented in the example itself

-Note that while these benchmarks compare maps, results of tests that only use key's are probably more or less directly translatable to corresponding set-implementations.
+Note that while these benchmarks compare maps, results of tests that only use key's are probably more or less applicable to corresponding set-implementations.

 ### Disclaimer

-Performance benchmarking is a tricky field and while the results provided are made with the intention of being correct enough to aid evaluating the performance in some special use cases, the reader should be aware that the author can not guarantee the accuracy of the results or even the methological correctness.
-If you intend to make decision based on the results presented here, it's strongly recommended to personally verify the used test code.
-If flaws are detected, reports and corrections would be highly appreciated.
+Benchmarking is a tricky field and while the results provided are made with the intention of being correct enough to provide insights on some performance aspects, note that:

+* Cases concentrate on isolated examples and are not to be over-generalized
+* Compilers, standard libraries etc. can have a major effect on the results
+* Author is not an benchmarking expert

 ---